Glossary of Terms & Abbreviations

 Exhibit: Exhibit income is not considered commercial support because the exhibitor is given something (booth space) in exchange for their payment.
 It is often used to help offset general costs related to an activity.

-[Relevant] Financial Relationships: The ACCME defines "relevant financial relationships" as financial relationships in any amount occurring within the past 12 months that create a conflict of interest.
-ACCME focuses on financial relationships with commercial interests in the 12-month period proceeding the time that the individual is being asked to assume a role controlling content of the CME activity.
+[Relevant] Financial Relationships: The ACCME defines "relevant financial relationships" as financial relationships in any amount occurring within the past 24 months that create a conflict of interest.
+ACCME focuses on financial relationships with ineligible companies in the 24-month period proceeding the time that the individual is being asked to assume a role controlling content of the CME activity.
 ACCME has not set a minimal dollar amount for relationships to be significant.
 Inherent in any amount is the incentive to maintain or increase the value of the relationship.

-"In-Kind" Commercial Support: "In-kind" refers to the loan or donation of equipment or supplies as well as services from a commercial interest.
+"In-Kind" Commercial Support: "In-kind" refers to the loan or donation of equipment or supplies as well as services from an ineligible company.
 Letters of Agreement must be completed for in-kind support.
 Examples of in-kind support include equipment, supplies and facilities.

 Joint Providership: Joint Providership is the providership of a CME activity by two institutions or organizations when only one of the institutions or organizations is accredited.
 The accredited provider must take responsibility for a CME activity when it is presented in cooperation with a non-accredited institution or organization and must use the appropriate accreditation statement.
-A commercial interest cannot take the role of non-accredited entity in a joint providership relationship.
+An ineligible company cannot take the role of non-accredited entity in a joint providership relationship.

 Professional Practice Gap: The difference between actual and ideal performance and/or patient outcomes.
 When there is a difference between what the professional is doing or accomplishing compared to what is "achievable on the basis of current knowledge" there is a professional practice gap.

-Standards for Commercial Support: The ACCME's standards to ensure independence in planning and implementing CME activities.
+Standards for Integrity and Independence in Accredited Continuing Education: The ACCME's standards to ensure independence in planning and implementing CME activities.